-Fig. 2.
-LOC systems developed for different water matrixes.
-A) Bacteria sensor consisting of a region that utilizes positive dielectrophoresis for Escherichia coli-focusing, and an E. coli-sensing region that employs dielectrophoretic impedance measurements in drinking water samples, modified from Ref.
-[36].
-B) Scheme of the fabrication and functioning of a 3D microfluidic device showing locations of the electrodes and dimensions used for the detection of sulfur in wastewaters, modified from Ref.
-[43].
-C) Picture of an autonomous sensing platform for phosphate analysis in fresh waters.
-Inside picture: (A) inlet system, (B) bags holding the sample, high calibration standard, and low calibration standard, (C) detection chamber housing the microfluidic chip, LED (375 nm), and photodiode, (D) poly(methyl methacrylate) (PMMA) fluidic board, (E) battery, (F) reagent bag, (G) waste bag and (H) electronics, modified from Ref.
-[61].
+Figure 2: LOC systems developed for different water matrixes.
+A) Bacteria sensor consisting of a region that utilizes positive dielectrophoresis for Escherichia colifocusing, and an E. coli-sensing region that employs dielectrophoretic impedance measurements in drinking water samples [36].
+B) Scheme of the fabrication and functioning of the 3D microfluidic device showing locations of the electrodes and dimensions used for the detection of sulphur in waste waters [43].
+C) Picture of an autonomous sensing platform for phosphate analysis in continental waters.
+Inside picture: (A) Inlet system, (B) bags holding sample, high calibration standard, and low calibration standard, (C) detection chamber housing the microfluidic board, (E) battery, (F) reagent Bag, (G) waste bag and (H) electronics [61].
 D) Pictures of a LOC phosphate sensor deployed in seawater.
 (Left) A fully assembled sensor with reagent housing.
-(Bottom) One of the PMMA layers of a phosphate LOC (Sensor 1) showing the microfluidic channels prior device sealing, modified from Ref.
-[71].
+(Top-right) LOC sensor prior to placement in the watertight sensor housing.
+(Bottom) One of the PMMA layers of a phosphate LOC (Sensor 1) showing the microfluidic channels prior device sealing [71].